Lebanon assesses aftermath of massive Beirut explosions

 Videos showed what looked like a fire erupting nearby just before, and local TV stations reported that a fireworks warehouse was involved.
 The fire appeared to spread to a nearby building, triggering the explosion, sending up a mushroom cloud and generating a shock wave.

+Aoun said a two-weeks state of emergency should be declared in Lebanon and scheduled an emergency cabinet meeting.
+The country will officially observe three days of mourning from Wednesday.

-The tiny Mediterranean nation's economic crisis is rooted in decades of systemic corruption and poor governance by the political class that has been in power since the end of the civil war.
-Lebanese have held mass protests calling for sweeping political change since last autumn but few of their demands have been met as the economic situation has steadily worsened.
+Lebanon was already in the midst of an economic crisis rooted in decades of systemic corruption and poor governance by the political class that has been in power since the end of the civil war.
+The tiny Mediterranean nation recently saw mass protests calling for sweeping political change, but few of those demands were met as the economic situation has steadily worsened.